11 Perspective Taking Examples for Emotional Intelligence

 - Regulating emotional reactions

-Psychologist Adam Grant explains that perspective taking expands cognitive flexibility because it forces the brain to question its first interpretation.
+Psychologist Adam Grant explains that perspective-taking expands cognitive flexibility because it forces the brain to question its initial interpretation.

 Why Is Perspective Taking Important in Daily Life?

-Perspective taking reduces misunderstandings, strengthens relationships, and improves emotional regulation because it helps people reinterpret situations more accurately.
+Perspective-taking reduces misunderstandings, strengthens relationships, and improves emotional regulation by helping people reinterpret situations more accurately.

 The Inner Psychological Process